falcuun/AndroidCarpoolDummyApp/README.md

     -Be able to view the map with the locations (So far, directions coming up) of the start and finish city
   -As Driver:
     -Be able to create your own rides
-    -Be able to modify the rides you already created
+    -Be able to modify the rides you already created.
     -Be able to remove the rides that are in your list.